Preparing For Low Oxygen Levels At High Altitude Regions And Avoiding Altitude Sickness

-Every year, millions of people travel to the high-altitude Rocky Mountain region for vacation, skiing and many other outdoor adventures .
-However, many of those same people will also experience shortness of breath, tiredness and even altitude sickness because their body isn't used to the change in altitude.
+Every year, millions of people travel from sea-level to the high-altitude Rocky Mountain region for vacation, skiing and many other outdoor adventures .
+However, many of those same people will also experience shortness of breath, tiredness and even altitude sickness because their body isn't used to the change in altitude and lack of oxygen in the air.
 If their body isn't acclimated, their first few days at high-altitude can be miserable.

 While the percentage of oxygen in the air is the same at high altitudes, the air is thinner and there are fewer oxygen molecules present.
 This can make people feel like they’re not breathing in as much air if they’re not used to spending much time at these elevations.
-Supplemental air can provide a direct source of pure oxygen that can help counteract this feeling.
+The good news is, supplemental oxygen can help with altitude acclimation!

-Supplemental oxygen like Boost Oxygen can help fight the mild symptoms of altitude sickness, but we want to explain how to recognize the symptoms and what you can do to treat and prevent it.
+We want to explain how to recognize the symptoms of altitude sickness and what you can do to treat and prevent it.

 - Why does altitude sickness happen?
 When you go to higher altitudes, there is less oxygen for your body, lungs and blood cells to create energy.
 The faster you climb to higher altitudes, the more likely you will experience altitude sickness.